AnykeyNL/OCI-AutoScale/README.md

 The **AutoScaleALL** script: A single Auto Scaling script for all OCI resources that support scaling up/down and power on/off operations.

 # NEW
-- Added support for Digital Assitant and Analytics Cloud
+- Added support for Digital Assistant and Analytics Cloud

 # Supported services
 - Compute VMs: On/Off